splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

 <img src="docs/choose_hosts.jpeg" alt="Choose hosts" width="400" height="200">

-4.O On the page of custom services,no properties need to customize by hand.
+4.O On the page of custom services,no properties need to customize by hand unless you would like to add Apache Ranger Support.

 <img src="docs/custom_services.jpeg" alt="Custom Services" width="400" height="200">